Skip to content Skip to footer

 Language

-English is the primary language spoken in Milwaukee.
+English is the predominant language spoken in Milwaukee.

 Cost Of Living

-Milwaukee has a cost of living index of 90.4, lower than the U.S. average of 100.
-Housing and transportation costs are relatively affordable in the city.
+Milwaukee has a cost of living index of 78.9, lower than the U.S. average.
+Housing costs are relatively affordable, but other expenses like groceries and utilities are slightly above the national average.

 Other